Unity-Environmental-University/LXD-Documentation/Writerside/topics/GIS-Courses.md

 (Insert name here)

-#### GISC 201+ and GISC 505+ {id="gisc-201-and-gisc-505_1"}
+#### GISC 301+ and GISC 510+ {id="gisc-201-and-gisc-505_1"}
 Subject Line: Re-installing or returning to GIS

 Welcome back to GIS at Unity DE!
 The instructions for downloading ArcGIS Pro are below if you need to re-install, although you may not need to change anything since you have all taken Unity GIS courses in the past.
-If it has been awhile, we now use a “Named User License” rather than the student codes (these codes expire every year).
 You can download and install ArcGIS Pro and then sign into it using your ArcGIS Online credentials.

 Downloading and Installing the ArcGIS Software